 The global stocktake under the Paris Agreement (PA) evaluates the collective progress of countries’ actions towards attaining the Agreement’s purpose and long-term goals every five years.
 The first global stocktake is due in 2023, and then every five years thereafter, unless otherwise decided by the Conference of the Parties.
-The purpose and long-term goals of the PA are captured in Article 2: to ‘strengthen the global response to the threat of climate change, in the context of sustainable development and efforts to eradicate poverty, including by’: mitigation, specifically, ‘holding the increase in the global average temperature to well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change’; adaptation, that is, ‘Increasing the ability to adapt to the adverse impacts of climate change and foster climate resilience and low greenhouse gas emissions development, in a manner that does not threaten food production’; and means of implementation and support, that is, ‘Making finance flows consistent with a pathway towards low greenhouse gas emissions and climate-resilient development’.
+The purpose and long-term goals of the PA are captured in Article 2: to ‘strengthen the global response to the threat of climate change, in the context of sustainable development and efforts to eradicate poverty, including by’: mitigation, specifically, ‘holding the increase in the global average temperature to well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change’; adaptation, that is, ‘increasing the ability to adapt to the adverse impacts of climate change and foster climate resilience and low greenhouse gas (GHG) emissions development, in a manner that does not threaten food production’; and means of implementation and support, that is, ‘making finance flows consistent with a pathway towards low GHG emissions and climate-resilient development.’

 The PA further specifies that the stocktake shall be undertaken in a ‘comprehensive and facilitative manner, considering mitigation, adaptation and the means of implementation and support, and in the light of equity and the best available science’ (Article 14).

 The sources of input envisaged for the global stocktake include the ‘latest reports of the Intergovernmental Panel on Climate Change’ as a central source of information.
-The global stocktake is one of the key formal avenues for scientific inputs into the UNFCCC and PA negotiation process alongside, for example, the Structured Expert Dialogues under the UNFCCC (Section 1.2.2).
+The global stocktake is one of the key formal avenues for scientific inputs into the UNFCCC and PA negotiation process alongside, for example, the Structured Expert Dialogues (SEDs) under the UNFCCC (Section 1.2.2).

-The WGI assessment provides a wide range of information potentially relevant for the global stocktake, complementing the IPCC AR6 Special Reports, the contributions from WGII and WGIII and the Synthesis Report.
-This includes the state of greenhouse gas emissions and concentrations, the current state of the climate, projected long-term warming levels under different scenarios, near-term projections, the attribution of extreme events, and remaining carbon budgets.
-Cross-Chapter Box 1.1, Table 1 provide pointers to the in-depth material that WGI has assessed and may be relevant for the global stocktake.
+The WGI Assessment provides a wide range of information with potential relevance for the global stocktake, complementing the IPCC AR6 Special Reports, the contributions from WGII and WGIII and the Synthesis Report.
+This includes the state of GHG emissions and concentrations, the current state of the climate, projected long-term warming levels under different scenarios, near-term projections, the attribution of extreme events, and remaining carbon budgets.
+Cross-Chapter Box 1.1, Table 1 provides pointers to the in-depth material that WGI has assessed and that may be relevant for the global stocktake.

-The following tabularised overview of potentially relevant information from the WGI contribution for the global stocktake is structured into three sections: the current state of the climate, the long-term future, and the near-term.
-These sections and their order align with the three questions of the Talanoa dialogue, launched during COP23 based on the Pacific concept of talanoa: ‘Where are we’, ‘Where do we want to go’ and ‘How do we get there?’.
+The following tabular overview of potentially relevant information from the WGI contribution for the global stocktake is structured into three sections: the current state of the climate, the long-term future, and the near-term.
+These sections and their order align with the three questions of the Talanoa dialogue, launched during COP23, based on the Pacific concept of talanoa: ‘Where are we’, ‘Where do we want to go’ and ‘How do we get there?’

 [START CROSS-CHAPTER BOX 1.1, TABLE 1 HERE]